 ALB supports IPv4 and dual-stack networking.

-Dual-stack ALB instances can forward requests from IPv4 and IPv6 clients to backend IPv4 and IPv6 services.
+Dual-stack ALB instances can forward requests from IPv4 clients and IPv6 clients to backend IPv4 services and IPv6 services.

-You can determine the network type of a dual-stack ALB instance based on the network type of its IPv4 address.
-If the IPv4 address is a private IP address, it indicates that the ALB instance is internal-facing.
-If the IPv4 IP address is a public IP address, it indicates that the instance is Internet-facing.
+The network type of a dual-stack ALB instance is determined by the IPv4 address.
+If the IPv4 address is a private IP address, the ALB instance is internal-facing.
+If the IPv4 IP address is a public IP address, the ALB instance is Internet-facing.

 Usage notes on dual-stack ALB instances

-You cannot upgrade existing IPv4 ALB instances to dual-stack ALB instances.
-You can only create dual-stack ALB instances.
+IPv4 ALB instances cannot be upgraded to dual-stack instances.
+You can create dual-stack ALB instances as needed.